 I like to use an iceberg metaphor when talking to a parent whose child is exhibiting signs of externalized anxiety.
 Above the surface of the water this parent sees jagged shards of ice that are imposing and even scary.
 Below the surface, though, lies the fear, shame, and feeling of not being “good enough” that comes with anxiety and ADHD.

 Children with ADHD know they’re different from their peers.
 They know that they have to try twice as hard to keep up with neurotypical kids their age.
 And when they fall short in terms of behavior or academic performance, they can’t help but feel bad about themselves.

 How Do You Treat Childhood Anxiety?

-If you’re the parent of a child suffering from the more obvious internalized anxiety, your job is somewhat straightforward: provide reassurance and love, and begin to work on clinical interventions — such as gradual exposure and CBT — that treat the symptoms.
+If you’re the parent of a child suffering from the more obvious internalized anxiety, your job is somewhat straightforward: provide reassurance and love, and begin to work on clinical interventions — such as gradual exposure and CBT for ADHD— that treat the symptoms.

 Parents in the other group have a more complex task at hand.
 First, you have to recognize the symptoms for what they are — deep fears and anxiety masked in anger and defiance.
 Then, you have to try addressing these symptoms with a child who likely will be reluctant to acknowledge the problem.
 And then, to top it all off, you have to manage your own feelings and reactions your child’s behavior.